tsekylekobie/musicmap/README.md

 * Leaflet Chloropleth Map

 ## Challenges we ran into
-* It sometimes didn't compile
-* Tried to use [Google Trends API](https://www.npmjs.com/package/google-trends-api), but we kept getting an error: `We're sorry, but you have sent too many requests to us recently.
+* Tried to use an unofficial [Google Trends API](https://www.npmjs.com/package/google-trends-api), but we kept getting an error: `We're sorry, but you have sent too many requests to us recently.
 Please try again later.` Online, people said it's because a set of IP addresses might be sending too many requests.
 It kept not working, so we gave up using this API, but still integrated Google Trends regardless!
+* No official Google Trends API
+* Embedded Google Trends map was tiny (so we made our own!)
+* Accessing currently played song from Spotify Web Player
+* Registering Spotify application without web hosting
+* Collecting interesting data on an international scale

 ## Accomplishments that we're proud of
 * Learned how to create a React web app quickly